 - other rare pieces (pianos, pool tables, etc.)

+Another tip to determine the size trailer you need is to go to your local rental location.
+There you can visualize how your items will fit in the trailer.
 Remember that a lot of these pieces will be heavier than you think, so you are going to want to make sure you have the right tools to get the job done safely, like a dolly and moving pads.
 Also, make sure to check if any of the larger pieces disconnect for easier arrangement and transportability.

 So before you make your cargo trailer rental reservation, make sure to measure your furniture and get the right size, and remember to leave room for your boxes too!
 Figuring out these small details ahead of time can save you some big headaches on moving day.